Published on: October 15, 2023

 signs of bullying at school

-Complain of Physical Pain or Problems:
+Complain of Physical Pain or Problems

 When children are suffering bullying, health is impacted too, as the physical response to an emotional challenge.
 Learners usually complain of physical problems, such as head or stomach ache, menstruation in girls.
 They spend more time than the rest visiting the school nurse, and will try to be picked up and taken home.
 As mentioned before, changes in mood and personality are frequent.
 This is a great way of knowing how to spot signs of bullying.
 They can even become aggressive with younger siblings or parents, as an involuntary way to vent out the anger, fear and frustration they are undergoing.

-School Performance and Participation:
+School Performance and Participation

 Regarding school performance and participation, there might be a sudden and unexpected drop in grades.
 Bullied learners often refuse to participate in activities or clubs they enjoyed before, and seem to have fewer friends than before.
 They may refuse to make use of the school bus or go on educational trips, and suddenly become clingy in dispersal or arriving to school.